georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 chapter: 4
 note: Extension Workflow

-We will discuss those two line of code in `run` method of `InksacpeExtension` class in this chapter.
+We will discuss those two lines of code in `run` method of `InksacpeExtension` class in this chapter.

 ```